 Day 2: Arrive Beijing.
 Beijing huan ying ni!
-This evening arrive in Beijing, China’s historic and cultural capital.
+(Welcome to Beijing) Today arrive in Beijing, China’s historic and cultural capital.
 Transfer from the airport to your centrally located hotel for check-in.
 Enjoy your first night in China at leisure.
-Accommodations: Kempinski Hotel Beijing.
+Accommodations: New Otani Chang Fu Gong or similar.

 Day 3: Beijing.
 Enjoy a full day at leisure to explore on your own.
 Your hotel is centrally located in the heart of Beijing, close to major attractions, restaurants and shopping.
 Alternatively, take advantage of an optional excursion to the Summer Palace, Panda Zoo and Forbidden City.
 Breakfast provided.

-Optional Excursion: Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
+Optional Excursion: Summer Palace, Panda Zoo & Forbidden City with lunch, $62.
+Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
 Continue your optional tour to the Panda Zoo, dedicated to the preservation of this endangered (and adorable) species of bear, of which only about 2000 remain in the wild.
 Next, continue to the Forbidden City, located at the exact center of the ancient city of Beijing where it served as the imperial palace during the mid-Ming and Qing Dynasties.
 Known as the Palace Museum today, its extensive grounds cover 720,000 square meters, 800 buildings and more than 8,000 rooms.
 The Forbidden City is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world and was declared a World Heritage site in 1987.
-This optional excursion can only be purchased locally ($62 per person, includes lunch).
+This optional excursion can only be purchased locally.

 Day 4: Great Wall of China.
-Depart after breakfast on a full day included excursion to the only man-made structure visible from the moon, the Great Wall of China.
+Depart after breakfast on a full day included excursion to the Great Wall of China.
 En route, enjoy a visit to a jade factory with a presentation and some time for shopping.
-The Great Wall follows a ridge of barren hills and stretches at least 3,750 miles (6,000 km).
+The Great Wall follows a ridge of barren hills and stretches at least 13,000 miles.
 Construction of the Great Wall, which spanned more than two thousand years, began between the 7th and 6th century BC and continued through the Ming Dynasty.
 The wall was originally built of stone, wood, grass and earth, but during the Ming Dynasty, bricks were produced in kilns set up along the wall.
 The bricks were transported by men carrying them on their backs or by donkeys, mules and even goats, which had bricks tied to their heads before being driven up a mountain.
-Tonight, take advantage of an ptional dinner and Kung Fu Show.
+Tonight, take advantage of an optional dinner and Kung Fu Show.
 Breakfast & lunch provided.

-Optional Excursion: Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
-This optional excursion can only be purchased locally ($53 per person).
+Optional Excursion: Peking Duck Dinner, $53.
+Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
+This optional excursion can only be purchased locally.

 Day 5: Beijing.
 Enjoy your final day in Beijing at leisure, or conclude your stay with an optional excursion Breakfast provided.

-Optional Excursion: For those who want to explore the way the Chinese live and have lived for centuries, a jaunt down the intricate maze of Beijing's Hutongs is essential.
+Optional Excursion: Hutongs & Temple of Heaven with lunch, $65.
+For those who want to explore the way the Chinese live and have lived for centuries, a jaunt down the intricate maze of Beijing's Hutongs is essential.
 These ancient, labyrinthine alleys or lanes are still an important feature in the urban landscape of Beijing, where houses along Hutongs still occupy one third of the total area, providing housing for half the population and providing yet another example of Beijing as an ancient yet modern city.
 Continue to the Temple of Heaven, the most holy of Beijing's Imperial temples, is the place where Chinese Emperors came to worship heaven and to pray for a good harvest, since a bad harvest could be interpreted as the Emperor's fall from heavenly favor and threaten the stability of his reign.
 The 6-meter-high walls surrounding the temple take a square shape to the south and a semi-circular one to the north.
 The main buildings in the temple are circularly shaped.
 This pattern represents an ancient belief that heaven was round while earth square, and this pattern is quite architecturally unique.
 The whole complex, gorgeously painted and set off by thousands of pine and cypress trees, expressing a harmonious atmosphere as if heaven and earth are integrated into one.
 You will also pay a visit to the famous DIY shopping place of the Pearl Market.
-This optional excursion can only be purchased locally ($65 per person, includes lunch).
+This optional excursion can only be purchased locally.

 Day 7: Tokyo City Tour.
 After breakfast this morning, set out on a city tour to explore some of Tokyo's main sites.
 Begin at the Tokyo Tower, modeled after (and slightly taller than) the Eiffel Tower in Paris, where you will enjoy a wonderful view of the city.
-Proceed to the Meiji Shrine, a fine example of Japanese shrine architecture, nestled in a peaceful, picturesque setting.
-Next, drive by the Akasaka Guest House and the National Diet Building en route to the East Garden of the Imperial Palace, which dates back to the 15th century and is the former site of Edo Castle and the present residence of the Emperor of Japan.
+Proceed to the Imperial Palace Garden Plaza, which dates back to the 15th century and is the former site of Edo Castle and the present residence of the Emperor of Japan.
 Visitors are not permitted inside this very private residence of royalty, but you will enjoy a walk through the beautifully manicured gardens, with views of the ancient castle walls and ruins.
-The tour concludes in Ginza, Tokyo's most famous up-market shopping, dining and entertainment district, featuring numerous department stores, boutiques, art galleries, restaurants, night clubs, cafes and the famous Kabuki Theater.
-After wandering the streets of Ginza, make your own way back to the hotel, or continue exploring the marvels of modern Tokyo.
+Continue to Sensoji Temple, also known as Asakusa Kannon, dedicated to the Buddhist deity of mercy and compassion.
+Sensoji Temple is one of the most popular sights in Tokyo.
+Later, stroll Nakamise shopping street, which stretches over approximately 250 meters from the main grounds of Sensoji Temple.
+It is lined with more than 50 shops, which offer local specialties and souvenirs.
+Finally, drive through Ueno and make a brief stop in Tokyo's "Electric-Town," Akihabara.
+Finally, the tour will disband at Tokyo Station, where you can continue your exploration independently or make your own way back to your hotel.
 Breakfast provided.

-Optional Excursion: Visit Mt.
-Fuji and Hakone on this full day optional excursion with lunch.
+Optional Excursion: Full Day Mt.
+Fuji & Hakone Tour with Lunch, Approx. $147.
 Enjoy a beautiful panoramic drive from Tokyo to Mt.
 Fuji, an almost perfectly conical volcano that is recognized around the world as a symbol of Japan.
 It stands over 12,000 feet high and is beautifully snow-capped in winter.
 Drive to the 5th station, a 5 to 6-hour trek from the summit for experienced hikers, where you'll enjoy gorgeous views of the surrounding countryside.
-Continue to Hakone, a hot springs resort town located in the Fuji Hakone Izu National Park, where you'll enjoy an included lunch.
-Next, take a ride on the Hakone Sky Gondola and a scenic cruise on Lake Ashi, a slender body of water formed in the Hakone caldera some 400 thousand years ago.
-Return to Tokyo late this afternoon.
-This optional excursion can only be purchased locally (Approx. $175 per person and operates with a minimum of 1 passenger.)
+Enjoy a Japanese-style lunch then continue to Kojiri and board the Lake Ashi cruise to Hakone.
+Next, ride on the Hakone Sky Gondola and enjoy the view.
+Return to Tokyo this evening.

-Day 10: Tokyo/USA.
-Today, bid sayonara to Tokyo as you transfer to the Narita Airport, via airport bus, to board your return flight to LAX via Beijing.
-Your adventure to Beijing and Tokyo ends on arrival in Los Angeles later today.
+Day 9: Tokyo/USA.
+Today, bid sayonara to Tokyo as you transfer to the Narita Airport, via airport bus, to board your return flight via Beijing.
+Your adventure to Beijing and Tokyo ends on arrival in U.S. later today.
 Breakfast provided.